Stale Air: What is it & How Do You Get Rid of it Indoors?

 1) Modify Cleaning Habits

 Keeping the area clean will help with stale and smelly air issues; however, harsh cleaning products or air fresheners should not be used in rooms with poor ventilation, as such commercial cleaning products release volatile organic compounds (VOCs) which linger and worsens air quality.
-The American Lung Association notes VOCs present in many common cleaning products (bleach, rug and upholstery cleaners, detergents and dishwashing liquids, air fresheners), it’s important to read labels and avoid products with high amounts of VOCs.
-Try to use gentle products or natural substances when possible, such as baking powder, white vinegar, and citrus blends – these make cleaning routine healthier and less expensive, and they’re better for the environment.

 2) Air Filter Maintenance

-High-quality air filters can eliminate contaminants like dust mites and pet dander from the air, on top of finer particles such as MVOCs.
-Air purifiers and air conditioners contain air filters that will do the job well; however, there’s no use in using these if the filter hasn’t been cleaned or changed in a while as the returned air will be just as poor (and possibly still smelly).
 We always recommend that people aim to change the HVAC system’s air filter every 1–3 months.
 Dirty and clogged filters reduce efficiency and effectiveness of ventilation.
 Thankfully, we provide a step-by-step guide on how to change your filter and disinfect your air conditioner.
 If this is something you cannot do for yourself for whatever reason, Air-Rite is here to help.
-We can send a technician out to service your air conditioner and check that it’s working in optimal condition.
+We can send a HVAC technician out to service your air conditioner and check that it’s working in optimal condition.

 3) Ceiling Fans

-Using ceiling fans regularly (if you have them already installed) is one of the easiest ways to ensure airflow through your home.
+Using ceiling fans regularly (if you have them already installed) is one of the easiest ways to ensure airflow through your home or workplace.
 Ceiling fans are great at circulating air to keep it fresh.
 If you don’t already have ceiling fans, you could always get them installed; however, this can be an expensive process, and if you’re already tossing up between a fan and an air conditioning unit, then the air conditioner is probably going to be better value for money on account of its temperature control and heating potential.

 4) Exhaust Fans (In Kitchen, Bathrooms, Laundry Room)